State and territory data quality

 Queensland

-Medicine supply data is collected monthly from pharmacists and entered into a central database that the Queensland Health maintains.
+Dispensing records for opioid pharmacotherapy medicines are automatically collected via Queensland’s real-time prescription monitoring system, QScript (unless the medicine was dispensed in a public sector hospital).
 Data are also collected from administrative ‘admission’ and ‘discharge’ forms.
 Queensland totals may vary slightly due to these data source differences.
 For example, a client may be counted as registered and considered in treatment on the snapshot day, but a dosing point might not be able to be assigned because the client was not actually dosing.
-The total number of prescribers for Queensland includes those from private practice, public clinics, correctional facilities and government medical offices.
+The total number of prescribers for Queensland includes those from private practice, public clinics andcorrectional facilities.
 Client data are reported in Queensland on a snapshot day in June.

 Western Australia